calimero-project/import-ets-xml/README.md

 1. Export your ETS project: choose the slider _ETS_, click on the button _Projects_, select your project, and click _Export..._ .
 You get a file with the extension **.knxproj** (a ZIP archive).
 2. Check your ETS version (ETS 4/5)
-3. Transform to Calimero XML using XSLT, either by using Maven or do it manually (see below).
+3. Transform to Calimero XML using XSLT, either by using Gradle, Maven, or do it manually (see below).

 **Know your ETS version!**